jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Seven of the remaining eight will be your feedback on the presentations for that week.

 There are 9 seminars, so you get 18 points from attendance.
-You need to attend as well as submit the associated assignment to get credit for that week.
+You need to attend class as well as submit the associated assignment to get credit for that week.

 Presentations
 """""""""""""